Biconvex Lenses- Definition and Meaning

 - They minimize the spherical aberration and can also cancel the coma and the distortion with a conjugate ratio corresponding to unity.

 The Biconvex lenses are known to be symmetrical in form, having equal radii on both sides.
-They are usually recommended for the purpose of virtual imaging in case of real objects, and also for a positive conjugate ratio ranging between 0.2 – 5.
+They are usually recommended for the purpose of virtual imaging in the case of real objects and also for a positive conjugate ratio ranging between 0.2 – 5.

 Biconvex Lenses- Uses & Applications

-These lenses have around a number of uses of which some of them are listed below-
+These lenses have around a number of uses, of which of them are listed below-

-- Biconvex lens are used as a magnifying or condensing lenses.
+- Biconvex lenses are used as magnifying or condensing lenses.

 - They are also used as objectives or magnifiers

-- These are utilized in many imaging systems such as the telescopes, monocular, microscopes, binoculars, cameras, projectors, etc.
+- These are utilized in many imaging systems such as telescopes, monoculars, microscopes, binoculars, cameras, projectors, etc.

-- These are used in producing the virtual image in case of a human eye and a real image in case of the photographic films or an optical sensor
+- These are used in producing the virtual image in case of a human eye and a real image in case of photographic films or an optical sensor

 - These lenses are also used as a burning glass.

 - These are used in the applications of image relays and also in various kinds of industries

-Hence, a biconvex lens is one of the best lenses that can be used in a condition where a beam of light incident on lens is diverging in nature and also the beam that leaves the lenses converges symmetrically.
+Hence, a biconvex lens is one of the best lenses that can be used in a condition where a beam of light incident on a lens is diverging in nature and also the beam that leaves the lenses converges symmetrically.